-After receiving his D.Phil. in History from Oxford University in 2013, Dr. FitzGerald came to Northeast Catholic College to teach Humanities and Latin.
+After receiving his D.Phil. in History from Oxford University in 2013, Dr. FitzGerald came to Magdalen College of the Liberal Arts to teach Humanities and Latin.
 From 2016-2017, he taught in Harvard’s History and Literature Program before returning to the college to teach and serve as Academic Dean in 2017.

 After studying the great books as an undergraduate and earning a graduate degree at Boston College, John Klucinec returned to his alma mater and assisted in the development of the College’s courses in physics and astronomy.
 He has spent over twenty years teaching courses in the sciences, mathematics, non-western studies, and the Philosophy and Humanities sequence.
 He currently resides in Warner, New Hampshire with his wife Joan and their seven children.

 Mr. Klucinec began his career by teaching in conjunction with founding academic dean George Stanciu.
 After Dr. Stanciu’s departure, he assumed full responsibility for the Geometry and Science sequence.
 In this sequence, Mr. Klucinec introduces students to the sciences in the spirit of the liberal arts, with an especially strong commitment to the Socratic method.

 Dr. Mary Mumbach serves on the faculty of Magdalen College of the Liberal Arts as Professor of Literature, teaching courses such as Southern Literature, the Russian Novel, and Literary Criticism.